-When using backup and restore or cloning, prioritize the following two boot operations:
+When using backup and restore or cloning, prioritize the following two boot operations: In the boot parameter of the network interface that is given priority, specify "PXE boot".

 - 1. Boot from the first admin LAN network interface (NIC1 (Index1)) - 2.
 Boot from the network interface used by the admin LAN (NIC2 (Index2))